foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 I can't calculate the way your absence makes me feel
 you escape me
-when my mind wanders spirals I think of the curve of your spine
+when my mind wanders spirals
+I think of the curve of your spine
 the rise and fall, your every breath is god's own metronome
 counting out the seconds I have to go without
+sacred geometry
 sacred geometry